rackerlabs/support-how-to/content/rackspace-email/manage-multi-factor-authentication-for-administrators.md

 3. Enter the phone number that you want to link the multi-factor SMS messaging with.

-4. Enter the code sent to you phone in the verification field and click **Verify Code**.
+4. Enter the code sent to your phone in the verification field and click **Verify Code**.

 5. The last step displays the following message: **You have successfully set up Multi-Factor Authentication!**